Updated January 29, 2019.

 Copper Penny is a franchise concept offering designer women’s clothing, shoes, and accessories.
 It takes an upscale fashion boutique approach to its stores and offerings with an inspired mix of items by renowned designers such as Cynthia Vincent, Diane von Furstenberg, Trina Turk, Citizens of Humanity, Michael Kors, Tibi, and others.
 It prides itself on the eclectic range of items from denim jeans to ball gowns.
 Each location presents itself as a place where women can find designer-label clothing and accessories described as cosmopolitan, sophisticated, feminine, and on-trend from a somewhat southern point of view.

-Founded by Penny Vaigneur in 1987 in Charleston, S.C. and franchising since 2013, Copper Penny ranks #477 on the Entrepreneur magazine’s Franchise 500 list.
-The number of locations currently stands at 13, of which six are company-owned.
+Founded by Penny Vaigneur in 1987 in Charleston, South Carolina, and franchising since 2013, the number of locations currently stands at 12, of which six are company-owned.

 An Important Note About Our Methodology